Coronavirus Latest News

-We produce a weekly YouTube service which is made ready for each sunday morning.
-In addition we offer Morning Prayer on Wednesdays and Saturdays at 9.00am and Compline (Night Prayer) on Thursdays at 9.00pm.
+We livestream most Sundays at 10.30am on YouTub.
+In addition we offer Morning Prayer on Tuesdays and Saturdays at 9.00am and Compline (Night Prayer) on Thursdays at 9.00pm.
 These are available via Zoom.
 Please email firstname.lastname@example.org if you would like to receive alerts.

 For those who do not have access to the internet:

 Reverend Sandy Conway: 01483 281497